umarusama123/Shop_Project/README.md

 # Shop_Project
-Shop project for project1
+Shop project for project1&nbsp;
 project Report
-\n Implemented functions
+Implemented functions
 product class that creates and stores products inventory class that creates and stores inventories Sale class that creates and stores sales